 To provide you with fresh ideas on how to engage your audience, we’ve compiled some effective eLearning modules you should consider including in your existing and upcoming eLearning applications.

-Here are the top eLearning modules for 2020:
+Here are the top eLearning modules:

 First things first, have you planned something for new hires?